RafalPadkowski/Flask-Alchemist/README.md

 Alchemist object can be used as a proxy for any attribute of the SQLAlchemy Core and the SQLAlchemy ORM.
 For example when making SQL queries you can use db.select instead of importing this from SQLAlchemy.

+There is also a Pagination class for paging query results.

 ## License